nerdfiles/communicative-praxis/readme.md

-my goal is to bring forth the obvious, how the "document object model" like shared vocabularies can be incorporated into the approach of using protocol-level actions (i.e., how the `disabled` attribute can be featured as a property in the <abbr title="application programming interface">API</abbr> along with `skip` and `limit`) to deliver hypermedia as the engine of application state more easily.
+my goal is to bring forth the obvious, how the "document object model" like shared vocabularies can be incorporated into the approach of using protocol-level actions (e.g., how the `disabled` attribute can be featured as a property in the <abbr title="application programming interface">API</abbr> along with `skip` and `limit`) to deliver hypermedia as the engine of application state more easily.